 A premature birth increases the risk of potential complications in your baby, but unfortunately it also increases the chances of death.
 Generally babies born prematurely weight less than 5.5lbs.
-In 1950 the neonatal death rate was about 2% per 1000 live births, but nowa days the rate is less than 1% over 1000 live births.

 What are the causes of Premature Birth?